 Your Authoritative Status

-Assuming that the No Follow links directing to your site from a long list of authoritative sites don’t really get to bring any SEO value to your site.
+Assuming that the No Follow links directing to your site from a long list of authoritative sites don’t get to bring any SEO value to your site.
 There’s still one crucial element that you’re almost forgetting.

-The fact that you’re linked to an authoritative site, where advertisers and other listing services can pick on it, alters the overall perception of your website.
+The fact that you’ve linked to an authoritative site, where advertisers and other listing services can pick on it, alters the overall perception of your website.
 This may even influence advertisers’ decisions on whether or NOT there’s value in doing business with you.

-Meaning, no follow links will still count with the rest of the links when calculating your site’s metrics.
+Meaning, no-follow links will still count with the rest of the links when calculating your site’s metrics.

-So in a way, a no follow link works by improving your site’s metrics and authority, which can go a long way to also improve your SEO score and secure a prime ranking for your site over the long haul.
+So in a way, a no-follow link works by improving your site’s metrics and authority, which can go a long way to also improve your SEO score and secure a prime ranking for your site over the long haul.